Netcracker/KubeMarine/documentation/Installation.md

         releaseName: "my-release"
     ```
 * You can override chart values using `plugins.csi-snapshot-controller.values` field.
 Supported parameters could be found in the chart [`values.yaml`](/kubemarine/plugins/charts/csi-snapshot-controller-8.5.0/values.yaml).
+* `VolumeSnapshotClass` fields are mostly immutable, so if you want to change them, you need to first manually delete existing VolumeSnapshotClass on the cluster (with the same name).
+Alternatively you can add a new VolumeSnapshotClass and make it the default.

 #### Plugins Features